-$$\int_0^\infty e^{-x^2} dx = \frac{\sqrt{\pi}}{2}.\tag{1}$$
+$$\int{0}^{\infty} e^{-x^{2}} dx = \frac{\sqrt{\pi}}{2}.$$ (1)

-- 6. All variables should be referred to and described in the text immediately before or after you use them. - 7.
-You can use tables.
-See Table 1 for an example of a table. - 8.
-Make your tables informative, reference them from the main text, and include any units in the column headers. - 9.
-Use appropriate significant figures, i.e., number of decimal places. - 10.
-You can use figures.
-See Figure 1 for an example of a figure. - 11.
-All axes must have a defined variable consistent with the text (with units).
-E.g., 'Frequency (Hz)' or 'Time (s)'. - 12.
-Note that a significant portion of the population has color perception issues and/or your article may be viewed in black and white.
-Color accordingly.1 - 13.
-Make your figures pertinent and reference them from the text.
-Do not waste space with generic images of deep neural networks or other low-information diagrams. - 14.
-Use meaningful axis labels and legends for your figures.
-Use font sizes that are large enough to be legible. - 15.
-Make sure all figures and tables are referenced from the text, in numerical order. - 16.
-Move figures and tables around so that they appear on the same page as the text describing them (or at the very least at the top of the next page).
+6. All variables should be referred to and described in the text immediately before or after you use them.

+7. You can use tables.
+See Table 1 for an example of a table.

+8. Make your tables informative, reference them from the main text, and include any units in the column headers.

+9. Use appropriate significant figures, i.e., number of decimal places.

+10. You can use figures.
+See Figure 1 for an example of a figure.

+11. All axes must have a defined variable consistent with the text (with units).
+E.g., 'Frequency (Hz)' or 'Time (s)'.

+Column A Column B

+1.2 3.4

+5.6 7.8

+Table 1.
+Put your table caption here.
+Include any details that your readers will need to read the table.
+Do not write 'see text' - figures should be self-contained.
+Define abbreviations in the figure here.
+Do not interpret the table in the caption.

+Figure 1.
+Put your figure caption here.
+It needs to be selfcontained and explain everything in the figure.
+Don't write 'see text'.
+Use high-resolution images with a large font on both axes.
+Axes labels should read 'Parameter Name (units)'.
+If there are no units or the units are normalized, then write '(n.u.)'.
+If the units are arbitrary, then write '(a.u.)'.
+Make sure you define these and any other abbreviations that you use in the caption, even if you also define them in the text.
+Do not interpret the graph in the caption, but do highlight regions of interest that you will refer to from the discussion.

+12. Note that a significant portion of the population has color perception issues and/or your article may be viewed in black and white.
+Color accordingly.1

+13. Make your figures pertinent and reference them from the text.
+Do not waste space with generic images of deep neural networks or other low-information diagrams.

+14. Use meaningful axis labels and legends for your figures.
+Use font sizes that are large enough to be legible.

+15. Make sure all figures and tables are referenced from the text, in numerical order.

+16. Move figures and tables around so that they appear on the same page as the text describing them (or at the very least at the top of the next page).

+1See this webpage for more information about accessibility: https: //www.ascb.org/science-news/how-to-make-scienti fic-figures-accessible-to-readers-with-color-b lindness.

+Training Validation Test Ranking 0.55 ± 0.02 0.60 0.50 30/100

+Table 2.
+True positive rate at a false positive rate of 0.05 (the official Challenge score) for our final selected entry (team EEGreatest), including the ranking of our team on the hidden test set.
+We used 5-fold cross validation on the public training set, repeated scoring on the hidden validation set, and one-time scoring on the hidden test set.